 New in this edition: GPS - Global Positioning System - a time-saving survey and grade-control tool installed on much of the heavy equipment you'll be using.
 Also includes use of sonar technologies.
 Using these two technologies will save you time and money on most of your jobs.

-CD-ROM included: Testing is the best way to learn, so each chapter ends with a set of review questions.
-The CD-ROM has 250 questions in a simple interactive format that makes learning fun.
+Download included: Testing is the best way to learn, so each chapter ends with a set of review questions.
+The download has 250 questions in a simple interactive format that makes learning fun.
 This is an excellent resource for the experienced operator seeking to brush up, or any trainee preparing to take the license exam.
 You'll find the Interactive Study Center will be your most-valuable study tool.

 Nick Capachi has over 48 years experience as a contractor, foreman and superintendent on all kinds of excavation, road and pipeline work, from interstate highways and sewer trunk lines to subdivisions, industrial and commercial jobs, and airport runways.
 He's licensed in both general engineering and sanitation systems contracting.